ztyyLV/web-twain-docs/indepth/faqs/develop/how-to-customize-the-image-editor.md

             'removeall': true
 }
 ```

+You can see in the below image printer icon is hide.

 ![image]({{site.assets}}imgs/hideicon.png)

 ### Can I specify where and how big the Editor is?

 Yes, as shown in the sample code below, you can use the parameter `element` to specify where the editor is created and then use `width` and `height` to specify its size.

 ### Can I change the colors of the Editor?